SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

 * Then by clicking generate, you have the dataset!
 * You then copy the private key of the dataset, which would be used in the next step to import the database.

-* The Dataset that was used for the said project is also attached to the repository.
+* The Dataset that was used for the said project is also attached to the [Dataset] (repository).
     * The test, train and validation files consist of images, which are distinguished to yield better results with the model.
     * The data.yaml file is a key file where you provide the path to the above three image files and the path of this data.yaml file is then added to the train command.
     * This helps train the model